 - Capacity: 0.56 litres

 The Miele Complete C3 PowerLine is one of the best vacuums we've reviewed.
 While it's clearly not as manoeuvrable as a cordless model, it's powerful and versatile.
 This makes it a great option if you want a corded and bagged cleaner for your car.

-Inside the Complete C3 is a 1200W motor which makes this a highly powerful car vacuum.
+Inside the latest version of the Complete C3 is a 900W motor which makes this a highly powerful car vacuum.
 A higher wattage doesn't always mean more suction, but in this case the vacuum excels at getting rid of dust and dirt from vehicle interiors.